BAnscomb18/MarkDown/Markdown.md

 And this is the rendered result:
 # This is a Heading 1
 ## This is a Heading 2
-Escentically to create headings you simply put the coresponding number of hashs for the level of the heading in front of each line you want to be a heading.
+Essentically to create headings you simply put the coresponding number of hashs for the level of the heading in front of each line you want to be a heading.
 However there is an alternative method:
 ```
 This is also Heading 1
 ======================